atrisovic/weather-panel.github.io/tutorial-content/content/weather-and-climate-data.md

 (This terminology will also be useful to recognize even when filenames are not of this format, as is likely for weather data products.)

 - most commonly encountered **variable shorthands:**
     - `tas` = temperature; “[air] temperature at surface,” which is different from “surface temperature” (the temperature of the ground) or temperature at other heights.
 Sometimes also listed as `t2m` for 2m air temperature or `TREFHT` for reference height temperature.
-(Always assumed to be taken a few feet off the ground to minimize confusing air temperature with excess heat released by the ground)
+(Always assumed to be taken a few feet off the ground to avoid confusing air temperature with excess heat released by the ground)
     - `pr` = precipitation rate
-- **frequency**: *day* for daily, *ann* for annual. *mon* for monthly; is sometimes listed as *Amon* for atmospheric variables; feel free to ignore this distinction.
+- **frequency**: e.g. *day* for daily
-- **experiment**: some descriptor of the forcing used (forcing = profile of greenhouse gases), e.g. *rcp85* for the RCP8.5 scenario frequently used in projections.
+- **experiment**: some descriptor of the forcing (e.g., profile of greenhouse gases) uses, e.g., *rcp85* for the RCP8.5 scenario frequently used in projections.
 - **run**: if the same model was run multiple times with the same forcing, but different physics or initial conditions, it will be noted here (e.g. *r1i1p1*).
 Don’t worry about this.
 - **grid label**: whether data was regridded from the model's native grid
 - **timeframe**: frequently in `yyyymmdd-yyyymmdd` format.